 I hope you enjoy this baked spinach artichoke falafel recipe – and that the leftovers survive for longer than mine did :).

-- 4 c. loosely packed baby spinach leaves
+- 4 cups baby spinach leaves loosely packed

-- about 8 oz. artichoke hearts (drained weight from 14 oz. can), rinsed, drained, and well-dried
+- 8 oz artichoke hearts (this is the drained weight from a 14 oz. can), rinsed, drained, and patted dry

-- ¼ c. chickpea flour, plus more as needed
+- 1/4 cup chickpea flour plus more as needed

 - Preheat the oven to 350 degrees Fahrenheit.
 Line two baking sheets with parchment paper or a Silpat-type liner, and spray lightly with oil.